-Traylor Bros., as a member of the Shimmick/Traylor/Granite, JV team, is constructing the Honolulu Authority for Rapid Transportation’s (HART) Airport Guideway and Stations Design-Build Contract.
+As part of a joint venture, Traylor is constructing the Honolulu Authority for Rapid Transportation’s (HART) Airport Guideway and Stations Design-Build Contract.
 The approximately $875 million contract is to design and build the project.
 The new 5.2-mile elevated guideway will extend from Aloha Stadium to the Middle Street Transit Center Station in Honolulu, Hawaii and includes four stations.
 This is the third in a series of projects to design and build the Honolulu Rail Transit Project, a 20-mile grade separated fixed guideway transit system with 21 stations.

-Traylor will play a key role in precast and erection of the guideway segments, while providing other technical, managerial, and construction support.
+Traylor is playing a key role in precast and erection of the guideway segments, while providing other technical, managerial, and construction support.